CodeModernizer/codemodernizer-site/content/en/home/about.md

 ---
 title: "About"
 #image: "profile.jpg"
-weight: 8
+weight: 1
 ---

 Code Modernizer keeps your Java code modern, so that

-* the value of your code does not diminish over time
+* the value of your code, and therefore your product, does not diminish over time;
-* your developers can focus on the important stuff
+* your developers can focus on creating products, rather than maintenance;
-* your developers can enjoy the latest syntax, techniques, libraries
+* your developers can enjoy the latest syntax, techniques, libraries;
-* your modern build environment still works on code that just works, but has not been looked at for a while
+* you do not have to keep legacy libraries, build environments

+The process is likely to make your code more compact, while maintaining excellent readability.

+We promise that your tests keep running green.